dina-web-nrm/collections-ui/docs/project_structure.md

 1. When data is requested from the API using Ember Data the `DataAdapterMixin` specified in [adapters/application.js](../app/adapters/application.js) will make sure that the `Access Token` is present in the headers.
 1. When the API recieves the request it will take the `Access Token` from the headers and validate it against Keycloak.
     1. It will both check that it's a valid `Access Token` and that the user has the correct permissions.
-    1. If valid return response otherwise return `405 Method Not Allowed`.
+    1. If valid return response otherwise return `403 Permission Denied` or `401 Unauthorized`.

 ## Solr Search Index ##